Amazon Analytics: The Ultimate Guide for 2023

 Brands can see what products shoppers purchase alongside theirs, this information can then be used to inform the creation of product bundles and other cross-marketing opportunities.

-This type of data is very useful for brands, but in order to get a complete picture of product bundles it’s advisable to use a Where to Buy solution instead.
-With a Where to Buy solution, you’re able to see which products were purchased alongside yours, but in addition you can see which products were purchased instead of yours, if the consumer changes their mind along the purchase journey.
-Using a Where to Buy solution also enables you to see the performance on every retailer site, not just Amazon.
+This type of data is very useful for brands, but in order to get a complete picture of product bundles it’s advisable to use a Where to Buy solution as well.
+With a Where to Buy solution, you’ll also see which products were purchased alongside yours.
+However, in addition, you can see which products were purchased instead of yours and when the consumer changes their mind along the purchase journey.
+Using a Where to Buy solution also enables you to see the performance of your products on every retailer site, not just Amazon.

 With this report, brands can view the age, household income, gender, education and marital status of their customers.
 With this information, they can assess the effectiveness of their audience targeting and make better decisions about their future product portfolio.